lisp/de.setf.thrift/README.md

  The client interface is one operator

-  * with-client (variable location) . body : creates a connection in a dynamic context and closes it upon exit.
+  * `with-client (variable location) . body` : creates a connection in a dynamic context and closes it upon exit.
 The variable is bound to a client proxy stream/protocol instance, which wraps the base i/o stream - socket, file, etc, with an operators which implement the Thrift protocol and transport mechanisms.

  The server interface combines server and service objects

-  * serve (location service)
+  * `serve (location service)` : accepts connections on the designated port and responds to requests of the service's operations.

 Building